pila81/Trident_Mods/Exhaust_HEPA_Filter/README.md

 **Voron Trident exhaust using a Roomba 800/900 series HEPA filter**

-With the Nevermore done I wanted an easy to replace HEPA filter to collect the UFP when venting after a print completes.
+With the Nevermore installed I wanted an easy to replace HEPA filter to collect the UFP when venting after a print completes.
 Had some Roomba HEPA filters laying around so made a fan/filter mount to fit the original exhaust.
 The filter can be slid in and out for easy maintenance.